-Even though I know those that are race-baiting and trying to reducing the reason for African American support for the Obama-Biden Ticket to race know better, I decided just for the record to list my non-black reasons for wanting a second term for President Barack Obama and Vice President Joseph Biden.
+Even though I know those that are race-baiting and trying to reduce the reason for African American support for the Obama-Biden Ticket to race know better, I decided just for the record to list my non-black reasons for wanting a second term for President Barack Obama and Vice President Joseph Biden.
 Also I will list my reasons for not supporting the Romney-Ryan ticket.

 I am voting for the Obama-Biden ticket because: